Things to Do at Little Rock Central High School National Historic Site

 Opening Hours

-Visitor Center: 9:00 AM - 4:30 PM daily except Thanksgiving, Christmas, and New Year's Day.
-School building tours available on weekends and school holidays.
+Visitor center open daily 9:00 AM - 4:30 PM, closed Thanksgiving, Christmas, and New Year's Day.
+School building exterior viewable anytime, though guided tours are limited during school hours.

 Tickets & Pricing